hurrendor/cascadiajs24/day1_talks/lost-and-found.md

 Progress requires conscientious work and asking difficult questions.
 It is OK to challenge and question ideas.

-Frontend is taking over the backend via serverless Stability for browsers, nodesjs and AWS
+Frontend is taking over the backend via serverless Stability for browsers, NodesJS and AWS

 ## Resources
 Building - https://arc.codes/, https://enhance.dev/